-The empirical implementation of the model takes a log-linear approximation to the first-order conditions and constraints that describe the economy's equilibrium, casts this resulting system in its state-space representation for the set of (in our case 13) observable variables, uses the Kalman filter to evaluate the likelihood of the observed variables, and forms the posterior distribution of the parameters of interest by combining the likelihood function with a joint density characterizing some prior beliefs.
+The empirical implementation of the model takes a log-linear approximation to the first-order conditions and constraints that describe the economy's equilibrium, casts this resulting system in its state-space representation for the set of (in our case, 13) observable variables, uses the Kalman filter to evaluate the likelihood of the observed variables, and forms the posterior distribution of the parameters of interest by combining the likelihood function with a joint density characterizing some prior beliefs.
 Since we do not have a closed-form solution of the posterior, we rely on Markov-Chain Monte Carlo (MCMC) methods.

-The model is estimated using 13 data series over the sample period from 1984:Q4 to 2011:Q4.
-The series are:
+The model is estimated using 13 data series over the sample period from 1984:Q4 to 2015:Q3.
+The series are the following:

-- 1. The civilian unemployment rate (U); - 2.
-The growth rate of real gross domestic product $(\Delta GDP)$ ; - 3.
-The growth rate of real consumption expenditure on non-durables and services $(\Delta C)$ ; - 4.
-The growth rate of real consumption expenditure on durables ( $\Delta CD$ ); - 5.
-The growth rate of real residential investment expenditure ( $\Delta Res$ ); - 6.
-The growth rate of real business investment expenditure $(\Delta I)$ ; - 7.
-Consumer price inflation, as measured by the growth rate of the Personal Consumption Expenditure (PCE) price index ( $\Delta P{C,total}$ ); - 8.
-Consumer price inflation, as measured by the growth rate of the PCE price index excluding food and energy prices $(\Delta P{C,core})$ ;

-- 9. Inflation for consumer durable goods, as measured by the growth rate of the PCE price index for durable goods ( $\Delta P{cd}$ ); - 10.
-Hours, which equals hours of all persons in the non-farm business sector from the Bureau of Labor Statistics (H): - 11.
-The growth rate of real wages, as given by compensation per hour in the non-farm business sector from the Bureau of Labor Statistics divided by the GDP price index $(\Delta RW)$ ; - 12.
-The federal funds rate (R). - 13.
-The yield on the 2-yr.
-U.S. Treasury security (RL).
+- 1. The growth rate of real gross domestic product (ΔGDP) ; - 2.
+The growth rate of real consumption expenditure on nondurables and services (ΔC) ; - 3.
+The growth rate of real consumption expenditure on durables (ΔCD) ; - 4.
+The growth rate of real residential investment expenditure (ΔRes); - 5.
+The growth rate of real business investment expenditure (ΔI) ; - 6.
+Consumer price inflation, as measured by the growth rate of the Personal Consumption Expenditure (PCE) price index ($\Delta P{C,total}$); - 7.
+Consumer price inflation, as measured by the growth rate of the PCE price index excluding food and energy prices $(\Delta P{C,core})$; - 8.
+Inflation for consumer durable goods, as measured by the growth rate of the PCE price index for durable goods (ΔP{cd}); - 9.
+Hours, which equals hours of all persons in the nonfarm business sector from the Bureau of Labor Statistics (H); - 10.
+Civilian employment-population ratio, defined as civilian employment from the Current Population Survey (household survey) divided by the noninstitutional population, age 16 and over (N); - 11.
+Labor force participation rate; - 12.
+The growth rate of real wages, as given by compensation per hour in the non-farm business sector from the Bureau of Labor Statistics divided by the GDP price index (ΔRW); and - 13.
+The federal funds rate (R).